oshinsaini/demo/profext/README.md

 # This project is a part of Student Code In 2020 👣
   OPEN SOURCE CONTEST - `STUDENT CODE IN`
   ### About Student Code In 💻
-  Student Code-in is a global program that helps students grow with `OPEN SOURCE`.
-It is a 2 months long Open-Source initiative that provides you the best platform to improve your skills and abilities by contributing to a vast variety of `OPEN SOURCE` Projects.
+  Student Code-in is a global program that helps students grow with OPEN SOURCE .It is a 2 months long Open-Source initiative that provides you the best platform to improve your skills and abilities by contributing to a vast variety of `OPEN SOURCE` Projects.
 In this, all the registered participants would get an exquisite opportunity to interact with the mentors and the Organizing Team.

 <div align="center">